 Cause: UVBs burn your skin

-Short term consequences: redness, pain, itching, sometimes blisters
+Short-term consequences: redness, pain, itching, and sometimes blisters

-What about UVAs: On the one hand you have the UVB burn which is what actually causes the sunburn.
-On the other hand, you have UVAs that do not burn your skin but these are much more dangerous as they dig deeper into your skin and damage the elastine and collagen.
+What about UVAs: On the one hand you have UVB burn which is what causes sunburn.
+On the other hand, you have UVAs that do not burn your skin but these are much more dangerous as they dig deeper into your skin and damage the elastin and collagen.
 This harmful process liberates free radicals that are so dangerous for your overall health.
 They are indeed promoting the apparition of cancer.